LenHodgeman/DP-Access-Management-API/docs/digitalpersona-native-api.md

 ## Native API

-The DigitalPersona Native API allows the developer to add DigitalPersona authenticaiton, enrollment and device access to their Windows applications.
+The DigitalPersona Native API allows the developer to add DigitalPersona authentication, enrollment and device access to their Windows applications.

 [Could use additional high-level content, but not duplicating or overlapping the main content on the authentication repo.]